redjaguar-sapiens/foodies/readme.md

 ### Up Next

 - Food Bowl expiry.
 Rotten food disappears, but is replaced with an empty bowl.
-Will also apply to medicines.
+Same as medicines
+- Flatbread - Seeded: flatbread with sunflower seeds
 - Meat Stew: 1 x meat and 1 x bowl
   - Need to decide how to handle multiple portions of meat, and how many stews are produced
   - I.e. Cooked Chicken currently equals 1 portion; Alpaca = 3; Mammoth = 4